Q. Teacher Participation In Volunteer Food Programs

 a) Teacher participation in volunteer food programs requires the teacher’s consent and teachers shall not be required to participate in such programs.
 [Nov/27/08] [JC Feb/09] [2009 BGM]

-b) Participation in volunteer food programs should only be undertaken by a teacher when the teacher has a clear understanding that his/her legal liability in respect of participation in such a program is the same as it is in respect of all other duties of the teacher.
+b) Participation in volunteer food programs should only be undertaken by a teacher when the teacher has a clear understanding that their legal liability in respect of participation in such a program is the same as it is in respect of all other duties of the teacher.
 The school administration or any other body organizing the program is responsible for taking the appropriate steps to ensure that teachers are able to respond properly to their legal obligations when assisting in the operations of the program.

 c) Full and complete information must be made available to parents by the school or other organizing group concerning the operation of the volunteer food program, including information on the contents of all foods which will be served.
 Information on medical conditions of a child which may prevent or limit the child’s participation in the program must be solicited from parents prior to the start of the program in each school year.